newhavenio/newhavenio.github.io/_posts/2016-02-23-the-new-NewHavenIO.markdown

 ### Jekyll for Better Collaboration

-Our site's old database was built on MongoDB, a powerful MySQL database known for speed and ease of setup.
-But while MondoDB is great, it was ultimtely decided to move to Jekyll.
+Our old site was built on MongoDB, a powerful NoSQL database known for speed and ease of setup.
+But while MongoDB is great, it was ultimtely decided to move to Jekyll.

 {% include image.html place="post-half-image right" url="/img/posts/welcome_newhavenio/jekyll-logo.png"%}